 In 20 years of project management, John has learned there is no such thing as a perfect plan.
 He knows that perfection comes in the execution of a plan.
 His ability to ensure that clients and legal teams execute and achieve results is what makes John a vital leader of SeyfarthLean Consulting.

-As Manager of Legal Projects, John leads SLC's team of Legal Project Managers whose job is to help Seyfarth Family legal teams improve their delivery of legal services and provide consistently delightful client experiences.
+As Director of Lean Solutions, John leads a team of Legal Project Managers whose job is to help Seyfarth Family legal teams improve their delivery of legal services and provide consistently delightful client experiences.

 John is a certified Six Sigma Green Belt, Project Management Professional and Agile Scrum Master.
 These certifications, along with his diverse legal industry experience, allow him to calibrate his approach to the work at hand—whether its making an FSLA Audit run according to plan or streamlining a declaration campaign.